KSchlobohm/devup-aad-for-devs/README.md

-# devup-azuread-for-devs
+# Devup: Azure AD for Devs
-Code samples for the DevUp conference presentation Azure AD for devs
+Code samples for the DevUp conference presentation: Azure AD for devs.

 # Tips